 - Pigmented and vascular lesions – IPL is considered a safe and effective treatment for pigmented or red lesions and scars.
 Patients getting IPL therapy for pigmented or red lesions and scars shouldn’t expect immediate results, but gradual improvement will appear after approximately 3 to 5 treatments performed monthly.

 - Aging skin – A photofacial improves the appearance of skin damaged by years of sun exposure and brown spots that occur as we age.
 IPL evens out blotchy skin and may also increase skin elasticity by promoting collagen growth.

 - Rosacea – Red, flushed skin associated with rosacea is caused by dilated capillaries and blood vessels.
 IPL successfully treats the redness without injuring the surrounding healthy skin.
 It also reduces the episodes of flushing with long-term effectiveness.

-- Spider veins – IPL therapy is used to reduce the appearance of small veins on the legs and face.
+- Spider veins – IPL therapy is used to reduce the appearance of small veins.